 Kenneth A. Hersh

-Kenneth A. Hersh, 53, is Co-Founder and Chairman of NGP Energy Capital Management where he sits on the Investment Committees and focuses on the strategic direction of the firm.
-NGP is a premier private equity investment franchise in the natural resources industry managing over $15.8 billion of cumulative committed capital since inception in 1988.
-Through 2015, Mr. Hersh served as NGP’s Chief Executive Officer.
-From 1988 through 2015, under his leadership, NGP invested over $10 billion in over 300 transactions in North American natural resources.
-During his tenure as CEO, the Natural Gas Partners funds achieved a 28-year gross IRR of 30% (net IRR of 19%), making it one of the nation’s leading investment firms during that period.
+He is the Co-Founder and former CEO of NGP Energy Capital Management, a premier private equity investment franchise in the natural resources industry managing over $20 billion of cumulative committed capital since inception in 1988.
+Until 2016, Mr. Hersh served as NGP’s Chief Executive Officer.
+From 1988 through 2015, under his leadership, NGP invested over $12 billion and earned a 27-year gross rate of return of 30%, making it one of the nation’s leading private equity firms during that period.

 Founder & President

-After earning her BBA at the University of Notre Dame, Hersh worked in high-tech product development and marketing/sales in Silicon Valley.
+After earning her BBA at the University of Notre Dame, Ms. Kosnik worked in high-tech product development and marketing/sales in Silicon Valley.
 She "retired" from a lucrative sales management position after the birth of her first child.
-A long-time member of the Cooper Center, Hersh ran her first marathon at age 48.
-Julie is a board member of the University of Texas Southwestern Medical Foundation, a member of the Undergraduate Advisory Experience Council at the University of Notre Dame, participant on the International Society of ECT and Neurostimulation Patient Advisory Council, and on the advisory board for the Depression and Mood Management Research and Clinical Center at University of Texas Southwestern Medical Center.
-A longtime supporter of the arts, Hersh is also the current Board Chairwoman for the Dallas Theater Center and a supporter of the Dallas Museum of Art.
-She lives with her family in Dallas, Texas.
+Julie is a board trustee of the University of Texas Southwestern Medical Foundation and a member of the Undergraduate Advisory Experience Council at the University of Notre Dame.
+Julie received the TACA Silver Cup for her outstanding support of the arts including Dallas Black Dance Theater, Cara Mia, Dallas Symphony Orchestra and Dallas Museum of Art.
+Julie lives in Dallas, TX.